tensorflow/tensorflow/tensorflow/compiler/xla/g3doc/custom_call.md

 In CPU code, we have a function `do_custom_call(const void** ins, void* out)`.
 `ins` is an array with just one element, which points to `param0`.
-The subbuffers of param0 are accessible by dereferencing that pointer.
+The subbuffers of `param0` are accessible by dereferencing that pointer, and the subbuffers of `output_tuple` are accessible by dereferencing `out`.

 ### Tuples in GPU custom-calls

 In GPU code, we have a function `do_custom_call(..., void** buffers, ...)`.
-In this case `buffers` is a host array of *seven* device pointers, one for each nested buffer.
+In this case `buffers` is a host array of *nine* device pointers, one for each nested buffer.
 To generate the flat list, we iterate over the parameters and output, and then do preorder traversal of their shapes.
 Concretely: